WHERE DO WE START?

 A LOVE OF LONDON DRY GIN

-Gin has always been the finest base spirit for making cocktails ~ it mixes with nearly everything.
-But here’s the point ~ it was never designed to.
-Old school London gin recipes pre-date cocktails.
-They were made to be drunk neat or with water.
-They were never meant to be drunk with tonics, vermouths or anything else; it is blind luck that gin mixes so well.
+We love gin.
+From a simple gin & tonic through to all the amazing gin cocktails out there, gin mixes amazingly, with nearly everything.
+But here’s the point, it was never designed to.
+Gin pre-dates cocktails.
+It was originally made to be drunk neat or with water.
+It was never meant to be drunk with tonic water, or anything else for that matter; it is blind luck that gin mixes so well.

 The road was long and winding